 Instructions

-- Add all of the ingredients into a food processor and blend until the ingredients break down and start to stick together.
+- Place all of the ingredients into a food processor and blend on high speed until the ingredients break down and start to stick together.
 This may take a minute or two.
+The mixture should be sticky (but not too sticky) and hold together easily.
+If the mixture is still crumbly and dry, add a teaspoon of water at a time until it comes together.

 Notes